 Two of my friends and I decided to go to Costa Rica.
 We were flying into the San Jose airport (which is actually located in the city of Alajuela), and then were going to head to the beach.
-As I was researching what else we could do, I came across some information on rafting trips and I thought that sounded fun.
+As I was researching all the things to do on the Costa Rica Pacific coast, I came across some information on rafting trips and I thought that sounded fun.
 After some additional research, I settled on doing an overnight trip Rios Tropicales rafting trip.

 On the morning of our adventure, an English speaking guide picked us up at our hotel promptly at 5:30am.
 The Holiday Inn Express, where we were staying, had packed us a nice little brown bag breakfast since we told them we were leaving before breakfast at the hotel would begin.
 The bus ride (although long) was excellent – the air-conditioning was plentiful and the roads were well maintained.
 There were about 12 of us who were going on the Rios Tropicales rafting trip – although we were the only ones who were spending the night at the camp on the Pacuare river.